SAP-samples/teched2023-AD268/exercises/ex3/README.md

       		}
   	   }
    	   ```
-     - Modify the routes in `user-ui/view/usercrud.controller.js` file.
+     - The route `/user/xsodata/user.xsodata/Users` should be substituted with `/teched/Users` in `app/user-ui/view/usercrud.controller.js` file.
 Copy the content of this [usercrud.controller.js](../target_cap_app/app/resources/user-ui/view/usercrud.controller.js) file here.
 This modification ensures that our User interface communicates with the correct endpoint in the service layer.
-     - Modify the routes in `tiny-ui/Util.js` file.
+     - Similarly, the route `/country/country.xsjs` will need to be updated to `/v2/teched/createcountry` within the `app/resources/tiny-ui/Util.js` file.
 Copy the content of this [Util.js](../target_cap_app/app/resources/tiny-ui/Util.js) file here.
 The modification here ensures that the TinyUI communicates correctly with the new service endpoints.
      - Modify the routes in `tiny-ui/index.html` file.
 Copy the content of this [index.html](../target_cap_app/app/resources/tiny-ui/index.html) file here.
 This adjustment ensures that the frontend route references align with the updated service routes.

 6. Delete the `.hdbtabledata` and `csv` files if any in the `db/src/data` and `db1/src/data` folders.
 We do not need them as it will already be deployed to the Source container and having them here might lead to duplicate entries during data migration.